 When completed, the Gandy Bridge became the world’s longest toll bridge, stretching six miles from shore to shore.
 In addition to becoming an invaluable aid for moving traffic between Tampa and St. Petersburg, the enormity and uniqueness of the span made it a tourist attraction in itself.
 Numerous postcards depicting the bridge were published over the years.

-The Gandy Bridge was dedicated on November 20, 1924 with an elaborate series of ceremonies and festivities.
-Governors from sixteen states attended the opening, having driven down from a conference in Jacksonville.
+The Gandy Bridge was dedicated on November 20, 1924, with an elaborate series of ceremonies and festivities.
+Governors from 16 states attended the opening, having driven down from a conference in Jacksonville.
 With a large crowd of press representatives and bridge officials gathered, Florida Governor Cary A. Hardee untied a rope of flowers, and the party of governors drove across the bridge, marking the start of its public service.

 The original Gandy Bridge remained the principal route between St. Petersburg and Tampa until 1956, when a second span was added to accommodate the growing number of automobiles needing to cross the bay.
 The original bridge remained in use until 1975, and the 1956 addition remained in operation until 1997.
 New parallel bridges were opened in 1975 and 1996 to replace the ones that were closed.
 While the original 1924 Gandy Bridge is no more, the 1956 addition was for a number of years preserved for pedestrian and bicycle traffic as the Friendship Trail Bridge.
 As it decayed, however, officials were forced to close the bridge indefinitely.
-Its fate remains uncertain.

 With its many rivers, lakes, bays, and islands, Florida is home to an especially large number of magnificent bridges.
 Tell us about your favorite Florida bridge by leaving us a comment below or on Facebook!